ubccr/ccrdocs/pages/cloud/lake-effect.md

 1. Details on Pricing and Subscription packages is [here](#subscriptions)
 2. Request access through the [coldfront](../portals/coldfront.md) allocations management portal
 3. Once you have an active allocation, you can access the cloud through the [Dashboard](https://dashboard.cloud.ccr.buffalo.edu)
-4. Documenation on using LakeEffect Cloud and Openstack:
+4. Documentation on using LakeEffect Cloud and Openstack:
 	* [Using LakeEffect Cloud](./using.md)
 	* [OpenStack Documentation](https://docs.openstack.org/)